googlegenomics/readthedocs/docs/source/use_cases/compute_principal_coordinate_analysis/index.rst

     --references chr17:41196311:41277499 \
     --output-path gs://YOUR_BUCKET/output/platinum-genomes-brca1-pca.tsv

-To run this job on the entire dataset:
+To run this job over the entire genome:

 * Add ``--num-reduce-partitions`` to be equal to the number of cores in your cluster.
 * Use ``--all-references`` instead of ``--references chr17:41196311:41277499`` to run over the entire genome.